This site uses cookies. By continuing to browse, you agree to our use of cookies as outlined in our Privacy and Cookie Policy.

 Cost-wise, Cloud Functions and Cloud Run are comparable when handling a small number of single requests synchronously.
 However, when your request load increases, and you need to handle requests concurrently, Cloud Run quickly becomes the cheaper and faster option.

 We hope you enjoyed our MLOps tool comparison blog for Model Serving.
-In the next part, we look at different tools for monitoring model performance on Google Cloud Platform.
+In the next part, we look at different tools for monitoring model performance on Google Cloud.

 Want to know more about MLOps?
 Download our 2021 Guide to MLOps here.